7 Tips to Burglar Proof the Doors in Your Home

 I know I’ve been talking a lot about home security lately – burglar deterrents, how to burglarproof your windows, questions to ask your home alarm company – but I come from the camp of “the best defense is a good offense.”
 Or better safe than sorry.
 An ounce of prevention is worth a pound of cure.

 You get the drift.

 The point is, there are things you can do to secure your home and your family.
 Do you have to do every, single thing from every, single list?
 Of course not.
-But if you do a little of this and a little of that, you’ll be a lot better off than if you did nothing at all.
+But if you do a little of this and a little of that, you’ll be a lot safer than if you did nothing at all.

 How to Burglarproof Your Doors